Salar de Uyuni – A Trip Away From Earth

 After that, I started going off the beaten track.
 My driver took me to the Isla del Pescado (the Fish Island), the largest island on the salt flat.
 This time, there was no hiking trail, no restaurant, and no one.
 Pure wilderness.
 I hiked up the island among thorny shrubs and another cactus forest to a high point, from where I could enjoy a fabulous panorama of the Salar and the nearby Tunupa Volcano.

 It is at the foot of this volcano, in the village of Coqueza, that I spent the night, in a hotel built with bricks of salt.
 On the way, we stopped by other smaller “islands”.
 From Coqueza, a flock of flamingos was nearby as the sun was setting on the salt flats, a beautiful birdwatching and photography moment.

 Day 3 – Coqueza & Tunupa Volcano → Crossing the Salar → Uyuni

-On the morning of this third day, me and my driver climbed the slopes of the Tunupa Volcano stopping just before its colorful crater.
-After that, the climb becomes more technical and requires gear that we didn’t have.
+On the morning of this third day, my driver and I climbed the slopes of the Tunupa Volcano stopping just before its colorful crater.
+After that, the climb becomes more technical and required gear that we didn’t have.
 But it doesn’t matter, the goal was to appreciate the sheer size of the Salar de Uyuni, from this high point.
-I could see all the islands I had visited, including the small Incahuasi Island, faraway in the distance.
+I could see all the islands I had visited, including the small Incahuasi Island, far away in the distance.